rory81/growing_funds/README.md

 Used the standard dev tools from Chrome to test the different devices.
 Also tested it live on:
 - on a 1920 x 1080 screen and one size bigger screen
 - tested it on an iPad (old version)
+- tested it on the bigger iPad (iPad Pro 3rd generation)
-- tested it on an iPhone
+- tested it on an iPhone8 and an iPhoneXR
-- tested it on a android (Samsung Galaxy S20)
+- tested it on an android (Samsung Galaxy S20)
 - put the project in the peer-code-review slack group for a week put didn't get any comments.

 7. Tested the share button: